giuliodondi/kOS-ShuttleEntrySim/README.md

 ## Setting up the script config files and runways

 The folder **Scripts/Shuttle_entrysim/VESSELS** contains the different vehicle config files.
-By default I provide the **DECQ_Shuttle** folder with the files that I use.
+By default I provide the **DECQ_Shuttle_mono** folder with the files that I use for my fork of the Space Shuttle.
+There is also a **SOCK_Shuttle** folder for SOCK which I never use and might be in need of tweaking.

 There are four vehicle config files:
 - **gains.ks** which I do not advise touching unless you know what you are doing.
 - **pitch_profile.ks** which specifies the pitch versus surface velocity points that the Entry Guidance will follow.
 The profile I provide you with is taken directly from early Shuttle technical documents, therefore it as designed to respect the Shuttle's thermal limits which is not really necessary in KSP.
 During flight you can edit the profile with a gUI button or take over with manual steering, more about this later.
-- **flapcontrol.ks** which specifies which parts allow for flap control and the angle ranges of motion of each.
-Here you specify the names of your elevon and body flap parts.
-The file provided is already good for DECQ shuttle so leave it alone.
-- **airbrake_control.ks** the aforementioned file to specify the airbrake parts and the angle ranges of motion of each.
--
+. **vehicle_params** which contains a bunch of constants used to shape profiles, leave this alone
+- **aerosurfaces_control.ks** which contains the code necessary for flap trimming and speedbrake deflection, and all the infrastructure required by that.
+It is now a single monolithic file because, now that I worked out how to get the split rudder airbrake to work, I use the Spoiler FAR setting on elevons and body flap to provide pitch trimming, mixing both flap and speedbrake inputs.

 In the main folder **Scripts/Shuttle_entrysim** you will see more configuration files.
 You need to pay attention to just two:
 - **vessel_dir.ks** wil specify which folder in 'Shuttle_entrysim\VESSELS' is used.
 - **landing_sites.ks** contains the definition of the Runways available for targeting by the scripts.